fkanvaly/Link-prediction/README.md

 # Link-prediction
 ---------------------------------------------
-For this semester we study a lot of machine learning technics and the challenge was a good opportunity to pratice.
-Here the subjet was link prediction, whiwh aim is to predict new connections based on existing ones in the network.
+For this semester we study a lot of machine learning technics and the challenge was a good opportunity to practice.
+Here the subject was link prediction, which aim is to predict new connections based on existing ones in the network.
 They give a training graph with 425737 edges and 33750 nodes.
-Our approches where to explore features extration methods using handcraft features or deep learning.
+Our approaches were to explore features extraction methods using handcraft features or deep learning.

 Look Rapport-XXX.pdf for more details

-In the subfolder here you well find many script with notebook.
+In the subfolder here you will find python scripts and notebooks.

-## Dependancy
-look in requierement.txt we list the librarie that we used